ToobaMir/ToobaMir/README.md

 - 👋 Hi, I’m @ToobaMir
 - 🌼 Pronouns: she/her
 - 🌻 Bioinformatics major
-- 🌷 I’m interested in the intersection of AI and Biology
+- 🌷 I’m interested in the intersection of machine learning and healthcare

 <!---